Mismiles/football-club/README.md

 - [JQuery](https://jquery.com)
 The project uses **JQuery** to simplify DOM manipulation.
 In this project, it was only used for the bootstrap features.

-[Python] Python was used to backend functionality to the application.
+[Python] Python was used to process the backend functionality to the application.

 [Django] Django was used to link the front and backend of the application.